prettier/prettier/README.md

 Unofficial fork, intended to provide some additional options to help improve consistency with [`feross/standard`](https://github.com/standard/standard) and [`Flet/semistandard`](https://github.com/Flet/semistandard).
 This fork is an attempt to pick up where [`arijs/prettier-miscellaneous`](https://github.com/arijs/prettier-miscellaneous) left off.

-Language parsers are supported as if this were `prettier` version `1.15.3` / `1.16.0`; old language parsers are deprecated as if this were `prettier` version `1.15.3` / `1.16.0`.
+Language parsers are supported with old language parsers deprecated as if this were `prettier` version `1.16.1`.

-Minimum Node.js version: 6
+Minimum Node.js version supported: Node.js 6 - deprecated; Node.js 10 is recommended as described in: [`brodybits/prettierx#26`](https://github.com/brodybits/prettierx/issues/26)

-FUTURE TODO: It is desired to provide the additional formatting options in a prettier plugin as discussed in ([`brodybits/prettierx#37`](https://github.com/brodybits/prettierx/issues/37)).
+FUTURE TODO: It is desired to provide the additional formatting options in a prettier plugin as discussed in: [`brodybits/prettierx#37`](https://github.com/brodybits/prettierx/issues/37)

 ## CLI Usage